In this section you are going to configure a number of commonly-used WordPress widgets.

-For this example, let’s set up a contact button on the sidebar that will take visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.
+For this example, we’ll set up a support button on the sidebar menu that will take your visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.

-First, create or source a graphic image that your visitors can click on …
+First, you will need to create or source a “help button” graphic image that visitors can click on …

 Step 1 – Upload your image.

-To display the clickable image on your site, you must first upload the image to your server and write down the address of your server’s image location.
+To display the clickable image on your site, first you must upload the button image to your server’s images folder and note down the URL pointing to your image location.

-This information will be used in Step 3.
+You will use this information in Step 3.

-In order for visitors to go to your contact page when the graphic button gets clicked, you must either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
-We will link your button graphic to this URL in Step 3 …
+In order for someone to go to your contact page when they click on the help button, you must either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
+We will then link your button image to this URL in Step 3 …

-Create a contact page on your site and note its URL …
+Create a contact page on your site and note the page URL …

-Step 3 – Create your text widget code.
+Step 3 – Compose the HTML code for your text widget.

 If you’re not a technical-minded person, don’t worry … this sounds a lot more technical than it is.
-Basically, we just need to create the instructions for your clickable image.
+Basically, you just need to create the instructions for your clickable button.

-Your code can be written a simple text editor and should look something like this …
+Your code can be typed into a simple text file and should look something like this …

-- Replace “http://www.yourdomain.com/contact-us” in the code with the URL of your contact page location.
+- Replace “http://www.yourdomain.com/contact-us” in the code above with the URL of your contact page location.

-- Replace “http://yourimagelocation.com/img/supportbutton.jpg” in the code above with the URL of your image location.
+- Replace “http://yourimagelocation.com/img/supportbutton.jpg” in the code with the URL of your image location.

-The screenshot below shows which sections of the above sample code you will need to replace with your actual contact page and image URLs …
+The image below shows which sections of the above code you need to replace with the actual contact page and image URLs …

-Replace the above URLs and then copy the above code to your clipboard when finished.
+Replace the above URLs and then copy all of the above code to your clipboard when finished.

-If you need help understanding basic HTML code, see this tutorial:
+If you need help figuring out basic HTML code, refer to this tutorial:

-Next, go back to your Widgets section …
+Now, go back to your Widgets area …

 Step 4 – Add a Text widget.

-Add a Text widget to your sidebar in the location where your button should display.
+Add a Text widget to your sidebar where you would like the clickable button to display.

-In the Available Widgets area, select a Text widget …
+In the Available Widgets area, select the Text widget …

-Add a title section to the widget if you want (e.g. “Need Help?”, “Get Help”, etc.) and paste the code with the correct URLs into the text area, then click the save button …
+Add a title section to the widget if you want (e.g. “Need Help?”, “Support”, etc.) and paste the code with the correct URLs into the Content box, then click the save button …

-Note: Make sure to test all links before pasting scripts into the Text Widget, or your clickable button will not work.
+Note: Remember to check all URLs before pasting scripts into the Text Widget, or the button won’t work.

 *** If using WordPress version pre-4.8 ***

-If you’re adding text with no formatting tags like paragraph breaks, you may want to tick the Automatically add paragraphs box to wrap each block of text in paragraphs (note: this is not necessary if you’re typing in formatted content like we’re doing in this tutorial).
+If you’re adding text without formatting tags like paragraph breaks, you may want to tick the Automatically add paragraphs box to wrap each block of text in an HTML paragraph code (note: not required if you’re typing in code like we’re doing in this tutorial).

-Here is some text with Automatically add paragraphs option not checked …
+Here is some text added to a Text widget with Automatically add paragraphs box not selected …

-Here is some text with Automatically add paragraphs option ticked …
+Here is some text with Automatically add paragraphs option checked …

 Step 6 – Refresh the browser.

-After adding the widget and code, visit your site and refresh your browser.
-If all links have been entered correctly, then the clickable support button should display in the site’s sidebar menu …
+After adding the widget and HTML content, visit the front end of your site and refresh your web browser.
+If all links have been entered correctly, then the support button will display at the top of your site’s sidebar menu …

 (Clickable support button widget on sidebar)

-The screenshot above shows the contact button in the sidebar of a newly-installed WordPress site.
+The above screenshot shows the contact button added to a newly-installed WordPress site.

-The final step is to make sure that your destination URL works.
-Test your button to make sure that visitors will go to the contact page when clicking the button.
-If you are taken directly to the contact page, then your text widget has been set up correctly …
+The final step is to ensure that your destination link works.
+Test this by clicking the button.
+You should be taken directly to the contact page …

-If you want a new browser window to open up when visitors go to your contact page (so they don’t leave the page they’re in), then change the text widget code from this:
+If you want the contact page to open in a new window when visitors click on the help (so they don’t leave the page they’re on), then change the text widget code from this:

-To this (i.e. add the part containing target=”_blank” in the html code):
+To this (i.e. add the part that says: target=”_blank” in the text widget code):

-When choosing images to add to your sidebar navigation menu, make sure that the width of the image does not exceed the width of your sidebar column, especially if you are using a non-responsive WordPress theme.
-As mentioned earlier, some themes can display different column widths depending on their templates and layout.
-Some sidebars may be wider or narrower.
-If the sidebar of your theme is narrower than the width of your button image, then you may need to either adjust the size of your images, or the column width to make images display correctly on your sidebar.
+When adding images to your sidebar navigation section, make sure that the width of your image does not exceed the width of your sidebar column, especially if you are using a non-responsive WordPress theme.
+Note that some themes may display elements differently depending on their templates and layout.
+Some sidebars are wide and some are narrow.
+If your theme’s sidebar width is narrower than the width of the button images, then you may have to either adjust the size of your images, or the column width to make elements display correctly on your sidebar.

-- You can link the support button to any URL you want (e.g. to an external link, helpdesk, support forum, etc.) and change this anytime by editing the content in the text widget.
+- You can link your contact button to any URL you like (e.g. to an external site, helpdesk, forum, etc.) and change this anytime by editing the links inside the text widget.

-This is the end of section 2 of this series of tutorials.
+This is the end of part two of this tutorial.